Largo Maradona second only to the Colosseum in Italy for tourist influx

 Naples.
 Largo Maradona has emerged as a significant landmark for sports fans and tourists.
-The mural in the Spanish Quarter, created by Swiss artist Mario Filardi following the victory of the second Scudetto, has always attracted great attention, but has gained renewed centrality after the passing of Diego Maradona.
+The mural in the Spanish Quarter, created by Swiss artist Mario Filardi following the club's second Scudetto victory, has always attracted considerable attention, but has gained renewed prominence since the passing of Diego Maradona.

 This place has become a focal point of the celebrations for the 2023 Scudetto, and constantly welcomes visitors who pay homage to the work with various gifts.